CrossRef/event-data-user-guide/docs/data/evidence-logs.md

 ### Twitter agent performed periodic fresh of rules

 Agent periodically retrieves the domain list, the DOI Prefix list, and produces a set of rules to send to Twitter.
-These are used to filter tweets that are sent to the Agent.
+These are used to filter Tweets that are sent to the Agent.

  - `i` - "a0037"
  - `s` - "twitter-agent"